infosoftas/info-subscription-doc/source/index.rst

 This is the home of the API documentation for |projectName|.

-If you came here looking for the user documentation please head over to http://www.hereissomedocuemtnation.no
+If you came here looking for the user documentation you are in the wrong place.
+This is the developer documentation.

 If you have no idea what |projectName| is, then head over to the `product website <https://www.infosoft.as/solutions/info-subscription/>`_ and have a look.